kilobaite/KiloBaite/README.md

 - Hi, I’m kilobaite, often called kilo
-- I like python as much as i like your mom
+- I like python
-- I’m currently working on useless stuff
+- I’m currently procrastinating
-- I suck- ...at python ofcourse, what else... right?

 <!---
 KiloBaite/KiloBaite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.